eddyyxxyy/ToTemp/docs/source/index.rst

 *******************

 ToTemp_ is an API for temperature conversions distributed as a python package.
-It provides dynamic Dataclasses able to represent temperature scales and perform convertions, arithmetic and comparisons between them.
+It provides dynamic Classes able to represent temperature scales and perform convertions, arithmetic operations and comparisons between them and numeric values.

 Source code in Github_.